San Diego Courthouse Wedding Photographer | Emmanuel and Natalia

 Some final thoughts on getting married at the courthouse…

-As a courthouse wedding photographer, I can tell you what to expect depending on the time of day you’re getting married.
-I have photographed weddings at the County Administration Center at all times of the day.
+As a San Diego courthouse wedding photographer, I can tell you what to expect depending on the time of day you’re getting married.
+I have photographed weddings at the San Diego County Administration Center at all times of the day.
 Every situation is different and every courthouse wedding is different!
 Some couples get married at the courthouse and have portraits taken at a nearby location in San Diego, like this couple, Jenny and Vincent.
 Some couples opt for the full wedding experience!
-They wear a wedding gown and tux (although skipping the formal attire is okay too!) and hire me to photograph the “getting ready” process, ceremony, couples portraits and a celebration afterward with family and friends.
+They wear a wedding gown and tux (although skipping the formal attire is okay too!) and hire me to photograph the “getting ready” process, ceremony, couple portraits and a celebration afterward with family and friends.

 That’s the beauty of a courthouse wedding!
 You have a ton of flexibility and are not restricted by venue limitations or a timeline.
 It can be as intimate or open as you want.
 There is no reason why you can’t have it all (if that’s what you want) and beautiful wedding photos too!